docsmith-darshan/tom_theme/pages/mydoc/my_doc_Mobile_Client.md

 folder: mydoc
 ---

-As an User, you can install ownCloud Android app in your device to connect with your ownCloud server.
-You can download the latest version of the ownCloud Android app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.owncloud.android).
+As a user, you can download ownCloud Android app in your device to connect to your ownCloud server.
+To connect your device to ownCloud server, complete the following steps:

 **Procedure**

-1. In the login screen, enter your **Server URL**, **Username**, and **Password**.
+1. In the login screen, enter your **Server URL**, **Username**, and **Password**, and then tap **Connect**.
-    {% include image.html file="mobile-1.png" alt="Jekyll"  %}
+    {% include image.html file="mobile-1.png" alt="ownCloud Android App login screen"  %}

-2. Tap **Connect**.
-3. To accept self-signed SSL certificate, tap **Yes**.
+2. To accept a self-signed SSL server certificate, tap **Yes**.

-    {% include note.html content="  If your server has a self-signed SSL certificate, you get a pop-up that it's not to be trusted. " %}
-    {% include image.html file="mobile-2.png" alt="Jekyll"  %}
+    {% include image.html file="mobile-2.png" alt="self-signed SSL certificate"  %}